 - Failure to properly recover and recycle refrigerant prior to reuse of the refrigerant in any motor vehicle air conditioning system.

-- Failure to use approved refrigerant recovery and recycling equipment and to employ registered technicians to remove refrigerant from vehicle air conditioning and trailer refrigeration systems.
+- Failure to use approved refrigerant recovery and recycling equipment and EPA-certified technicians to remove refrigerant from vehicle air conditioning and trailer refrigeration systems.